pymupdf/PyMuPDF/docs/tutorial.rst

 * *"dict"* / *"json"*: same information level as HTML, but provided as a Python dictionary or resp.
 JSON string.
 See :meth:`TextPage.extractDICT` resp. :meth:`TextPage.extractJSON` for details of its structure.

-* *"rawdict"*: a super-set of :meth:`TextPage.extractDICT`.
+* *"rawdict"* / *"rawjson"*: a super-set of :meth:`TextPage.extractDICT`.
 It additionally provides character detail information like XML.
 See :meth:`TextPage.extractRAWDICT` for details of its structure.

 * *"xhtml"*: text information level as the TEXT version but includes images.
 Can also be displayed by internet browsers.